skeenan947/gpt-chrome/README.md

 # ChatGPT Content Assistant Chrome Extension

 This extension allows users to chat with the page on their current tab, asking questions of the content, and carrying on the conversation across multiple clicks / tabs.
-All you need to do is to provide it an API Key
+All you need to do is to provide it an OpenAI API Key

 This guide will walk you through the process of installing the **ChatGPT Content Assistant** Chrome extension directly from its GitHub repository and provide usage instructions.